pmmrb1967/tesseract_usage_example/README.md

 ### Output Files
 - Generated Excel files appear in `/Output`
 - (Folder created automatically on first run)

+## 🚀 Usage

+- Configure paths in the notebook's Configuration section
+- Run all cells
+- Find results in /Output/agents_export.xlsx
+- The Excel Output is like this [excel output](Input/agents_export.png)

 ## ⚠️ Limitations